cdio/caio/README.md

 - Commodore 64
 - Sinclair ZX-80
+- Sinclair ZX-Spectrum 48K

 ### Commodore 64

-The emulation of the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) reached beta status and almost all of the tested programs work (there are still some issues with few advanced games that use some video/timing tricks).
+The emulation of the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) reached beta status and almost all of the tested programs work (there are still some issues with few advanced games that use specific video/timing tricks).

 ![c64-basic](images/c64-basic.gif "C64 - Basic")
 ![c64-gyruss](images/c64-gyruss.gif "C64 - Gyruss")